marc-dantas/pile/GOALS.md

     try # Only runs this block if the last item on the stack is not nil ...
     end
     ```
-- [ ] Let statement
-  * Idea: Implement a variable system using keyword `let`:
-    ```
-    10 let x # assigns the name to the last value on top of the stack
-    ```
-    Create a scope system that works inside an optional block syntax after the let.
-    ```
-    proc circle_area
-      # This way it's possible to bind the arguments of the proc
-      let radius do
-        radius dup * PI *
-      end # name radius is undefined past this end

-    # Also be able to bind the values to more names
-    10 20 30
-    let x y z do
-      x y z + +
-    end # names x, y and z are undefined past this
-    ```
 - [ ] More refined error messages
   * Idea: Make language errors show the line and column visually to the use